ehwest/mdn_qms/README.md

 - [ ]  Devices must protect against unauthorized access to and modification of data.

-- [ ]  Device labeling must display the following warning:
+- [ ]  Device labeling must display the following warnings and limitations:

-  **Dosing decisions should not be made based on this device.**
+ 1.  **Dosing decisions should not be made based on this device.**

-  **The user should follow instructions on the continuous glucose monitoring system.**
+ 2.  **The user should follow instructions on the continuous glucose monitoring system.**

-- [ ]  Device labeling must include the following limitation:

-  **This device is not intended to replace self-monitoring practices advised by a physician.**
+ 3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

 While web-site content (and/or any distributed promotional information) for the T1Pal "device" is expected to meet all labelling requirements, this QMS is needed to explain